THE K.I.K.S SCHEME

 We may suggest you visit us at the track during a race day first to ask questions of the drivers, officials and committee members you meet and potentially race with in the future.

-This starter pack contains a Novice license application form which includes the cost of the first licence and the cost of an Entrant PG licence, (which is required of any parent whose child is under the age of 18 when competing within UK National Karting events), a Specimen Licence and a DVD, which contains a copy of the Motorsport UK Yearbook, a copy of the Karting Gold Book and a video on Karting and how to start (contents are subject to change).
+This starter pack contains a Novice licence application form which includes the cost of the first licence and the cost of an Entrant PG licence, (which is required of any parent whose child is under the age of 18 when competing within UK National Karting events), a booklet introducing you to the world of karting and outlines the next steps to obtaining your first competition licence, links to the digital yearbook and educational films, an exclusive keyring (contents are subject to change).

 Once you receive your ARKS pack you will need to apply for your Motorsport UK PG licence and a Club Membership (this form is available from the Club website).